regolith-labs/steel/README.md

 ### CPIs

-Steel offers a handful of helper functions for executing common CPIs such as creating accounts, creating token accounts, minting tokens, burning tokens, and more.
+Use streamlined helpers for executing common tasks like creating accounts and transferring tokens.

 ```rs
 use steel::*;